What do live events like the 2020 Tokyo Olympics, the Cannes Film Festival, and the 74th Annual Tony Awards have in common?

 Once recorded and edited, you can send your video to attendees that were busy watching your other sessions and make these available on-demand on your YouTube channel, or in other marketing campaigns!

-Once you’ve worked through the steps above, you’re ready to start your online live event.
+Once you’ve worked through the steps above, you’re ready to start mapping out your virtual event.